apache/doris/fe/fe-core/src/main/java/org/apache/doris/nereids/metrics/README.md

 - Use it in your program

+1. Set NereidsEventMode, see format below.
-1. Create a public static EventChannel and add enhancers and consumers, lastly set connectContext.
+2. Create a public static EventChannel and add enhancers and consumers, lastly set connectContext.
-2. Create a static EventProducer at the class where you want to submit event.
+3. Create a static EventProducer at the class where you want to submit event.
-3. Set the class info of an event to the EventProducer.
+4. Set the class info of an event to the EventProducer.
-4. Register the channel and filter to the EventProducer.
+5. Register the channel and filter to the EventProducer.
-5. Call EventProducer::log to submit event.
+6. Call EventProducer::log to submit event.

 - Create a new type of Consumer